Online time series prediction using feature adjustment: Experiments

 \subsection{Set up}

 We selected 13 commonly used datasets for time series forecasting, including four ETT datasets (ETTh1, ETTh2, ETTm1, ETTm2), four PEMS datasets (PEMS03, PEMS04, PEMS07, PEMS08), and five additional datasets: weather, solar, traffic, electricity, and exchange.
 All datasets originate from the iTransformer paper \cite{liuitransformer}.
-To demonstrate the broad applicability of our proposed method across various point forecasting models, we chose three prediction models: iTransformer \cite{liuitransformer}, SOFTS \cite{han2024softs}, and TimesNet \cite{wu2023timesnet}.
+To demonstrate the broad applicability of our proposed method across various forecasting models, we selected three prediction models: iTransformer \cite{liuitransformer}, SOFTS \cite{han2024softs}, and TimesNet \cite{wu2023timesnet}.
 The architectures of these models can be decomposed into sequential blocks.
 We regard the output from the second last block as the feature representation.

-For the forecasting task, we adopted the same setup as the DSOF paper \cite{lau2025fast}: models are provided with the past 96 time steps and predict the values for horizons of 12, 24, and 48 future steps.
+For the forecasting task, we adopted the same setup as the DSOF paper \cite{lau2025fast}: models take the past 96 time steps as inputs and predict the next 12, 24, and 48 steps.

 Regarding dataset splits, our approach differs from prior work.
 Earlier studies typically allocated the first 25\% of data for training, the middle 5\% for validation, and the final 70\% for testing \cite{lau2025fast,zhao2025proactive}, primarily to ensure an extended online deployment phase.
 However, this split is probably unrealistic.
 For example, in the ETT datasets, this would create a deployment period spanning nearly two years – an long interval during which the model is highly likely to be retrained.
 Instead, we employed a more standard chronological partitioning: 60\% for training, 10\% for validation, and 30\% for testing.
+The code of our method is available at \url{https://github.com/xiannanhuang/ADAPT-Z}.